Predatory Lending: What It Is and How to Protect Yourself

 State laws to try to protect borrowers from payday lending

 While some states have almost no protections for borrowers of payday loans, there are many with robust laws.
-Massachusetts and New York for example have essentially made payday lending illegal.
+Massachusetts and New York, for example, have essentially made payday lending illegal.
 Other states have a cap on annual percentage rates (APRs) to keep them on par with credit card interest rates.
 Restrictions also exist where rollovers are limited or not allowed, loan amounts can’t exceed a certain dollar amount and the number of loans you can take out in a year are limited.

 Of course, even strict state laws can’t always address online lenders who blatantly disregard the law.
 Lenders will often move their operations to new states once they implement tougher laws or utilize loopholes such as being affiliated with Native American reservations.